Escape-Technologies/docs/docs/05-authentication/1-presets/curlsequence.md

 # cURL Sequence Authentication with Escape

 ## Description
-The &#39;cURL Sequence&#39; authentication preset facilitates complex authentication flows by executing a templated sequence of cURL requests:
+The &#39;cURL Sequence&#39; authentication preset facilitates complex authentication flows by executing a templated sequence of cURL requests in a secure sandboxed cURL simulator:

 - **Templated cURL Requests**: Enables the definition of a sequence of cURL requests, where each request can be templated with variables.
 - **Dynamic Token Extractions**: Variables are dynamically extracted from the responses of these requests, allowing for sequential data dependency across requests.